Velocidex/velociraptor-sigma-rules/docs/content/docs/models/windows_base/_index.md

 ## `*/windows/application`

-This Log Source generates events from the Application Channel, usually stored in the file `C:\Windows\System32\WinEvt\Logs\Application.evtx`
+This Log Source generates events from the Application Channel.

+These are  usually stored in the file `C:\Windows\System32\WinEvt\Logs\Application.evtx`

 The channel stores a wide variety of system events from multiple services.